All applicants applying for an undergraduate degree must complete a successful audition that includes the following repertoire:

 There are numerous performance opportunities for students, whether their emphasis is piano or organ.
 Our piano students earn valuable experience participating in chamber music ensembles and accompanying in applied studios or in one of our ensembles.
 Master classes, workshops, and lectures by visiting artists are an added bonus in our students’ learning experience.

 Our goal is to provide students the guidance and encouragement to advance in their musical careers.
 In today’s competitive world, it is crucial to provide students with the practical skills and knowledge to succeed.
 Our faculty is devoted to helping students find the program that better meets their educational and professional needs.

 Scholarships and Assistantships

 There are many sources of scholarships available to students depending on the result of the audition.
 All applicants need to complete their online applications to the university and audition before May 1 of the academic year to be fully considered for scholarships.
 Students pursuing a graduate degree may be eligible for a graduate assistantship.
 The amount of the awards varies according to the student’s talent, and potential contribution to the department.
 Students accepted into the Honors College receive full tuition and housing.

 With approximately 275 students, the music department offers a low 4:1 student-faculty ratio, small classes and frequent one-on-one instruction.
 Every student works closely with his or her mentor, a faculty member who serves as the student’s artistic and academic advisor.

 Degrees Offered and Audition Requirements

-Every year, the Piano Division at Texas A&M University-Commerce hosts the Sonata/Sonatina Competition for K-12 piano students.
+On April 13, 2024, the Piano Division at Texas A&M University-Commerce hosts the Sonata/Sonatina Competition for K-12 piano students.
 This competitive events presents cash awards and trophies to the winners in each category.
 The SonataSonatina Competition is possible thanks to the generous support of Ms. Yvonne Clements.